 Results and discussion

-Metabolite dataset
+Determining the cause of ethanol inhibition

+In a previous study, the addition of ethanol was shown to inhibit C. thermocellum metabolism at the GAPDH reaction [1].
+Although Tian et al. suggested that the inhibition was due to regulatory behavior, an alternative hypothesis is that the inhibition was due to one or more reactions reaching thermodynamic equilibrium.
+To test this hypothesis, we re-analyzed the data from Tian et al. using the MDF thermodynamic analysis framework developed by Noor et al. ().

-In this study, we have used metabolomic dataset from the work by Tian et al 2017 [1] .
-This dataset represents intracellular metabolites collected from wild type (WT) C. thermocellum growing with and without (control) the presence of added ethanol for two replicates each at three different timepoints.
-The ethanol concentration is steadily increased to reach a maximum concentration (i.e. at the final timepoint) of 40 g/L, which has been estimated as the minimum titer for commercial viability [6].
-The depletion of extracellular cellobiose pool and increase in fermentation product (such as lactate, acetate, ethanol) pools (Supplementary table FFF), clearly indicates that cellobiose was converted to ethanol during all three timepoints for the no-ethanol control and for the first two timepoints for the ethanol added samples implying thermodynamic feasibility of ethanol production.
-However, for the case of samples with added ethanol, we observe reduced consumption of cellobiose and the lack of increase in ethanol pool for the final timepoint indicating that the system is thermodynamically infeasible for ethanol production.
-Thus, we evaluate the thermodynamic feasibility of the measured metabolite concentrations (excluding cofactors) by imposing the measured metabolite levels as constraints one at a time on our WT pathway and calculating the pathway MDF and checking for thermodynamic feasibility (i.e. positive MDF) for all but the final timepoint of ethanol added case.
-For each measured metabolite, we include an uncertainty factor of 1.5 (see materials and methods for description) based on the variability across sample replicates.
+This dataset represents intracellular metabolites collected from wild type (WT) C. thermocellum growing with and without (control) the presence of added ethanol for two replicates at three different timepoints.
+The ethanol concentration is steadily increased to reach a maximum concentration (i.e. at the final timepoint) of 40 g/L, the point at which growth is inhibited.
+The depletion of extracellular cellobiose and increase in fermentation products, such as lactate, acetate, ethanol (Supplementary table FFF), shows that cellobiose was converted to ethanol during all three timepoints for the no-ethanol control and for the first two timepoints for the ethanol added samples implying thermodynamic feasibility of ethanol production for those timepoints.
+However, for the case of samples with added ethanol, we observe reduced consumption of cellobiose and the lack of increase in ethanol pool for the final timepoint indicating a lack of flux from cellobiose to ethanol (which could be due to a regulatory event or thermodynamic equilibrium).
+If the pathway inhibition is due to a regulatory event, we would expect the ∆Gr for the GAPDH reaction to have a large negative value.
+If the pathway inhibition is due to thermodynamic equilibrium, we would expect the ∆Gr to have a value close to zero.
+In theory, we could determine the ∆Gr of the GAPDH reaction by knowing the absolute concentrations of the reactants (NAD+, Pi and gap) and the products (NADH and 3pg), however the Tian et al. dataset only has data for some of those metabolites.
+By building a thermodynamic model of the entire pathway, we can use data from other measured metabolites to further constrain the system.
+In addition, we need to identify reasonable concentration ranges for non-measured metabolites.

+Thus, the goal of our initial analysis was to determine a set of model parameters that are thermodynamically feasible (i.e. positive MDF value) for all 3 timepoints of the no-ethanol control, and the first 2 timepoints of the ethanol-addition condition.
+For each measured metabolite, we include an uncertainty factor of 1.5 (see materials and methods for description) to account for quantification error.
+Starting with the default metabolite concentration bounds proposed by Noor et al., we relaxed several constraints (Table iii) to allow the model MDF predictions to match our known feasibility conditions.

+Table iii.
+Relaxation of metabolite bounds proposed by Noor et al.